rik-janssen/super-simple-site-offline-beta/readme.txt

 To answer to foo bar dilemma.
 We still don't know how the foo hit the bar.
 But 42 is always the answer as far as I'm concerned.

 == Screenshots ==
-1. Hide your website temporarily for the outside world.
-2. Some of the options you can work with all neatly tucked away under the settings tab.
+1. Some of the options you can work with all neatly tucked away under the settings tab.
+2. Even some custom CSS, and header information and Google Analytics/Google Tag Manager magic is possible.
+3. Select your logo and enjoy a classic Wordpress view.
-3. If you want a background image, no problem!
+4. If you want a background image, no problem!
 Branding is really simple.

 == Changelog ==
 = 1.0 =